procrastinate-org/procrastinate/docs/howto/connector.rst

 - `AiopgConnector`: Generic multipurpose connector.
 This should be the default.
-- `Psycopg2Connector`: This connector is specialized for synchronous calls only, and should only be used to configure your app for synchronous multi-threaded applications that need to :term:`defer` tasks synchronously (see `discussion-sync-defer`).
+- `Psycopg2Connector`: This connector is specialized for synchronous calls only, and should only be used to configure your app for synchronous applications that need to :term:`defer` jobs synchronously (see `discussion-sync-defer`).
+- `SQLAlchemyPsycopg2Connector`: This connector is specialized for SQLAlchemy applications.
+It should be used if you want to use SQLAlchemy to manage your database connection and share your connection pool with the rest of your app.
+  Like the previous connector, it should only be used for deferring jobs.